Sources and Further Reading

 Traditional Dry Sauna (Finnish Sauna)

 The classic Finnish sauna uses an electric heater or wood-burning stove to heat volcanic rocks, which radiate warmth throughout the room.
 Temperatures range from 150°F to 195°F with relatively low humidity — typically between 10% and 20%.
 Bathers can pour water over the hot stones (called löyly in Finnish) to create bursts of steam, momentarily raising the humidity.
-This is the most traditional and widely recognized form of sauna bathing.
+This is the most traditional and widely recognized form of sauna bathing, and the type studied most extensively in cardiovascular health research.

 Infrared Sauna